FantomMenaceDAO/MIPs/proposals/mip-3.md

 ## Resources / Compensation
 Do you need funding?
 Do the contributors of the project need to be paid in NFTs or FTM?
-- Compensation for artists
+- Compensation for NaturalVoids (for the Art)
-- Compensation for devs
+- Compensation for July (for the dev work)

 ## Timeline
 How long will this roughly take?
-- Art: X weeks
+- TBD
-- Contracts for deploying: X weeks
-- Frontend minimal minting site: X weeks

 ### Additional context
 Add any other context or screenshots about the feature request here.